SilenLoc/My_KeyBoard/doc/general.md

 - layout matters, practice matters more, you can practice with a zsa product [here][zsa-train], with any other [here][typefast] or [here][monkey]
 - get a keyboard where you can take your custom layout with you, for office workers with or without laptops I recommend the [voyager][zsa-voy]
 - do not overthink the choosing of a layout, many are only there because qwerty and others are so bad.
+- be careful with country specific keys, for zsa products you need to configure the swiss keys and not the default ones.
 - have fun typing :)